-

 Modern methods combine classical phage typing with molecular tools such as:

-• PCR genetic identification of strains or phages.
+• PCR of strains or phages.

-The study of phage typing is applied to many matrices:
+Phage typing is applied to many matrices:

 • Agri-food products : milk, meat, fermented products, ready-to-eat foods.